georgevdd/blender-eclipse/README.md

 and the original [book of Eclipse/Blender instructions](http://airplanes3d.net/downloads/pydev/pydev-blender-en.pdf) by Witold Jaworski.

 Advantages include:
-* No need to work out exactly where PyDev stores its source code.
-* No need to update your scripts when you upgrade PyDev.
+* Set breakpoints from within Eclipse, without littering your code with `pydevd.settrace()` calls.
 * No need to install and maintain a separate Python interpreter.
+* No need to work out exactly where PyDev stores its source code, or to update your scripts when you upgrade PyDev.
 * Ability to launch Blender directly from within Eclipse.

 # Prerequisites